 The server has one auto-negotiating 100/1000BASE-T Ethernet management domain interface, labeled NET MGT.
-For information about configuring this port for managing the server with Oracle ILOM, refer to the Oracle Integrated Lights Out Manager (ILOM) 5.1 documentation at Servers Documentation - Systems Management.
+For information on configuring this port for managing the server with Oracle ILOM, refer to the Oracle Integrated Lights Out Manager (ILOM) 5.0 Documentation.

-- EF Back Panel Components and Cable Connections

-- HC and XT Back Panel Components and Cable Connections
+- Back Panel Components and Cable Connections

 - Server System-Level Status Indicators

 - Disconnect Cables From the Server

-- Reconnect Power and Data Cables
+• Reconnect Power and Data Cables